The Country Estate

 For the nearly six decades the house was owned by the Hanes family, it hosted a number of distinguished guests including Lady Bird Johnson, authors Henry Mencken and Aldous Huxley, and noted aviators Charles Lindbergh and Amelia Earhart.

-Since becoming the home of Wake Forest’s president in 1988, the house has played host to then-Vice President George H.W.
-Bush, Vice President Al Gore, then-Governor of Texas George W. Bush, former president Gerald R. Ford, British Prime Minister Margaret Thatcher, Senator John McCain, broadcaster Bill Moyers, and actors James Earl Jones and Alec Baldwin.
+Since becoming the home of Wake Forest’s president in 1988, the house has played host to many guests, including George H.W.
+Bush, Al Gore, George W. Bush, Gerald R. Ford, Margaret Thatcher, John McCain, Bill Moyers, James Earl Jones, Alec Baldwin, John Grisham, Condoleezza Rice, Bryan Stevenson, Ta-Nehisi Coates and Renee Elise Goldsberry.

 But the most important guests have been the Wake Forest alumni, parents, friends, faculty, and students who have enjoyed the home in the last twenty years and continue to do so today.